 Puerto Maldonado Amazon Basin, Peru Travel Guide

 A 24-HOUR-hour layover for Puerto Maldonado is not sufficient.
 This brief time allows for only a short stay at The harbor Maldonado town, entirely missing the immersive jungle experience.
-The main attractions, which are the eco-lodges and wildlife excursions, require boat travel and minimum two-night stays.
+The main attractions, which happen to be the eco-lodges and wildlife excursions, require boat travel and minimum two-night stays.

 If a layover is unavoidable, a quick town discovery is possible.